lusm554/Users-API/README.md

-# This is simple rest api
+# Practicing. just leave it here 🗿